Binoculars shopping guide

 Just as a high-quality camera takes better pictures than a "disposable" camera from the drugstore, a pair of high-quality binoculars does a better job of magnifying distant scenes than a cheap, no-name pair.
 Plus, some models are equipped with specialized features that make them particularly good for certain sports or activities.
-We've offered the tips below to help identify some important things to look for when you start shopping.

 Understanding the numbers: Magnification and objective lens diameter